-Dilated cardiomyopathy is a condition of the heart muscle.
+Dilated cardiomyopathy is a condition caused by weakness of the heart muscle.
 The heart becomes enlarged (dilates) and pumps blood less well.
-Symptoms vary according to the severity of the condition.
-Treatment depends on the type of symptoms and whether complications develop.
+Symptoms vary according to severity and the treatment depends on the type of symptoms and whether any complications develop.
 Some forms of dilated cardiomyopathy run in families.

-In this condition the heart muscle is weakened.
-The ventricles then enlarge (dilate) because their muscular walls have developed weakness and have become floppy.
+In dilated cardiomyopathy the heart muscle is weakened.
+The ventricles then enlarge (dilate) because their muscular walls have become weak and floppy.
 This means the heart does not pump blood as strongly as normal.

-Dilated cardiomyopathy is the most common type of cardiomyopathy.
-It can affect both children and adults.
+Dilated cardiomyopathy is uncommon but it is the most common type of cardiomyopathy.
+About 2 in 10,000 people in the UK develop dilated cardiomyopathy each year.
+It can affect children and adults.
 It is most common in middle-aged men.
-About 2 in 10,000 people in the UK develop dilated cardiomyopathy each year.

 What causes dilated cardiomyopathy?